 The State Office of the Commission is responsible for administering The Fund on a day-to-day basis and maintaining confidential files on all applicant families.
-The Fund is operated within the intent and provisions of its statute, program regulations, and compliance with Commission policies and decisions.
+The Fund is operated within the intent and provisions of its statute, program regulations, and in compliance with Commission policies and decisions.

-Staff in the State Office of the Commission provides guidance needed by the family to initially submit provider bills to insurance, seek Charity Care determinations, or otherwise utilize available resources before submitting an application for financial assistance.
+Staff in the State Office of the Commission provides families needed guidance to initially submit provider bills to insurance, seek Charity Care determinations, or otherwise utilize available resources before submitting an application for financial assistance.
 Staff provides information to families for utilizing health care services and understanding reimbursement systems.